sukualam/sedotpress/README.md

 * Fine :)

 ### To force rebuild index
-* after a new post is created, it generating a new index, called "index.json" that located same in index.php
+* after a new post is created, it automatically generating a new index file, called "index.json" that located same in index.php
+* you dont need to rebuild manually, but if you want to do some experiment, you can force rebuild it
 * to force rebuild, open (your_blog_url)/build
 * open your blog again
 * Fine :)